Dec 09, 2018

 - brief description of the applicant’s background, training, and experience and,

-- statement indicating the career goals of the applicant and his or her reasons for seeking admission to the program and,
+- statement indicating the career goals of the applicant and their reasons for seeking admission to the program and,

-- description of the areas the applicant considers to be his or her strengths and areas in which the applicant wishes to develop greater strengths and abilities and,
+- description of the areas the applicant considers to be their strengths and areas in which the applicant wishes to develop greater strengths and abilities and,

 - personal information the applicant wishes to share.